MischaU8/yumyum/modelling/create-a-round-end-cap_Iwr_frHUjxM.md

 yum yum
-Floyd here with a quick tip for creating a round end cap in plasticity use the split Edge tool to split the top and bottom Edge at the end of the solid select the end cap face press Ctrl 2 to
+Floyd here with a quick tip for creating a round end cap in Plasticity use the split Edge tool to split the top and bottom Edge at the end of the solid select the end cap face press Ctrl 2 to